mnismt/codyplusplus/TELEMETRY.md

 - When selections are added to Cody (excluding selected content)
 - When smart selections are added to Cody (excluding selected content)

-#### File Counting
+#### File & Folder Counting

-We track the total number of files added to Cody, but **we never read or store the actual contents of these files**.
+We track the total number of files & folders added to Cody, but **we never read or store the actual contents of these files**.
 This helps us understand usage patterns without compromising your privacy.
 The count is purely numerical and anonymized.

 ### Custom Commands